Wagner Group: Libya

-The group's presence in Libya was first reported in October 2018, when The Sun claimed that Russian military bases had been set up in Benghazi and Tobruk in support of Field Marshal Khalifa Haftar, who leads the Libyan National Army (LNA).
+The group's presence in Libya was first reported in October 2018, when Russian military bases had been set up in Benghazi and Tobruk in support of Field Marshal Khalifa Haftar, who leads the Libyan National Army (LNA).
 The group was said to be providing training and support to Haftar's forces, and Russian missiles and SAM systems were also thought to be set up in Libya.

-The Russian government denied the report, but RBK TV confirmed the Russian military deployment to Libya.
 By early March 2019, around 300 Wagner PMCs were in Benghazi supporting Haftar, according to a British government source.
-The LNA made large advances in the country's south, capturing a number of towns in quick succession, including the city of Sabha and Libya's largest oil field.
+The LNA made large advances in the country's south, capturing a number of towns in quick succession, including the city of Sabha and the El Sharara oil field, Libya's largest oil field.
 Following the southern campaign, the LNA launched an offensive against the Government of National Accord (GNA)-held capital of Tripoli, but the offensive stalled within two weeks on the outskirts of the city due to stiff resistance.

-Reports suggested that Russian mercenaries from the Wagner Group were fighting on the side of Haftar's forces, providing artillery support, using snipers, and laying mines and improvised explosive devices.
-They were also said to be equipped with laser-guided howitzer shells and using hollow point ammunition in contravention of rules of war.
-A Wagner headquarters was set up at a hospital in the town of Esbia, where the PMCs were stated to have detained and shot the family of a man who had stumbled upon the contractors by mistake.
-The GNA stated that two Russians who were arrested by their forces in early July were employed by the Wagner Group, and were involved in "securing a meeting" with Saif al-Islam Gaddafi.

 By mid-November, the number of Wagner PMCs in Libya had risen to 1,400, according to several Western officials.
 The US Congress was preparing bipartisan sanctions against the PMCs in Libya, and a US military drone was shot down over Tripoli, with the US claiming it was shot down by Russian air defenses operated by Russian PMCs or the LNA.
 An estimated 25 Wagner military personnel were killed in a drone strike in September 2020, although the Russian government denied any involvement.
 The GNA ultimately recaptured Tripoli in June 2020, leading to a ceasefire agreement in October 2020.

-On 31 May 2022, Human Rights Watch stated that information from Libyan agencies and demining groups linked the Wagner Group to the use of banned landmines and booby traps in Libya.
-These mines killed at least three Libyan deminers before the mines’ locations were identified.